 The Lamentations consist of verses (troparia) called the “Praises” interspersed with verses of the 118th Psalm (17th kathisma), which is divided into three parts (staseis).
 In the Greek practice, you will hear the priest chant the Psalm verses, followed by the choir or cantor singing the Praises in a special sweet melody, imbued with an ineffable feeling of sorrow for a son, yet radiantly colored by a sacred love for His Divinity.

 The Slav practice usually reverses this order, with the choir singing the Psalm verses, while the priest reads the Praises.
-Special melodies are sometimes uses to convey the solemn feeling.
+Special melodies are sometimes used to convey the solemn feeling.

 The Lamentation service is long, and constraints may cause a parish to omit them from the Matins services for Holy Saturday.
 For those who would like to follow along with the services, or who are unable to attend, or have a parish that does not have this practice, we have posted the Lamentations taken from the Lenten Triodion, translated by Mother Mary and Archimandrite Kallistos Ware.
 For the full text of this and other Great Lent and Holy Week services we highly recommend purchasing a copy of this priceless book from St. Tikhon’s Press.
 Please see the video at the end of this page for an example of the Byzantine style Lamentations, sung by the Romanian Patriarchal Choir.